f1se4/fiser_iatemplate/README.md

-# fiser_iatemplate
- IA Writer Template with different add-ons (mermaid, flow,...)
+# IA Writer personal Template
+I have created this template for personal use.

+## Plugins included
+1- Mermaid